-Imara provides an early intervention service to children, teenagers and safe family members after a disclosure of Child Sexual Abuse (CSA).
-Referrals come direct from Nottinghamshire Police Child Abuse Investigation Unit (CAIU) in order to reach children and families in a timely manner at this time.
-Our mission statement is that victims and families recover and rebuild their lives after a disclosure of child sexual abuse and that recovery starts as soon as the disclosure is made, through our early action.
+Imara works provides an early intervention service to children, young people and safe family members in Nottingham and Nottinghamshire, after a disclosure of Child Sexual Abuse (CSA).
+Referrals come direct from East Midlands Children and Young Persons Sexual Assault Service (EMCYPSAS) in order to reach children and families in a timely manner.
+Our mission statement is that victims and families recover and rebuild their lives after a disclosure of child sexual abuse and that recovery starts as soon as the disclosure is made, through our early intervention.

 The work focuses on supporting child victims who have experienced familial child sexual abuse; child on child abuse or abuse from adults in a position of trust, recognising that these categories of abuse carry a significant betrayal of trust, take place within an established relationship or are complex as they relate to children exhibiting sexualized behaviour.

-Initial visit by Trauma Practitioners to meet clients, introduce service, gain consent for information sharing, collect demographic data, complete outcomes measures and identify key priorities for client and family to begin process of recovery.
-Practitioner provides information about the state of the Police investigation and translates as necessary.
+Assessment with children, young people and family members to introduce service, gain consent for information sharing, collect demographic data, complete outcomes measures and identify key priorities for client and family to begin process of recovery.

 All practitioners attend multi-agency meetings as appropriate and provide informal and formal consultation and teaching regarding trauma and child sexual abuse.